ouss122/Ou12Blog/content/blog/Contradiction, Contraposition and Lean.md

 title = "Contradiction, Contraposition and Lean" date = "2025-09-01"
 math = true
-description = "Deep dive to some methods of proofs and their formalization with lean" tags = [
+description = "Deep dive to some methods of proving theorems with an introduction to Lean theorem prover" tags = [
     "lean",
     "math",